NEILXIANG/SundaySchool/sunday-photos/doc/TeacherGuide_en.md

 Please send:
 1) The newest log file under `logs/` (if the app fell back, use the `Work folder:` path printed in the console)
 2) A short description + screenshot of the error (if any)

+### Q6: I see photos under unknown_photos — is that bad?

+Not necessarily.
+- Some classroom photos have faces that are too small/blurred → they may go to unknown.
+- Some photos contain no faces at all (e.g., slides, scenery) → they are counted as no-face.
+- If a file is corrupted/unreadable → it may be counted as error.

+What to do:
+1) Open the latest `*_整理报告.txt` in `output/` to see the breakdown.
+2) If a student should be recognized, add 2–3 clearer reference photos for that student and run again.